We’ve been a paying customer for GreenGeeks for the last 16 months. During that time, we’ve monitored their performance – avg. load time and uptime.

 Or are their promotional claims just full of hot air?
 (Get it?
 An environmental pun!)

 In order to see for ourselves, we purchased the GreenGeeks ‘Shared Plan’ in June of 2015.

 We set up a basic WordPress test website (which can be seen here) to run performance tests over the course of six months.
 Detailed performance stats, like uptime and speed, can be viewed by clicking here on ‘History’ for more information.

 Pros of GreenGeeks

-GreenGeeks has a lot of good things going for it.
+GreenGeeks has a lot of good things going for them.
 Including solid uptime, support, and an important mission-driven service.
-Here are the details.
+Here are the details:

 Earlier, GreenGeek’s founder Trey Gardner made the bold claim of 99.9% uptime.
 Seems that he wasn’t BS-ing at all.